-As we say, 2018, and 2017 have been continuous years in which we have not seen major advances in what hardware is necessary to play video games.
-Yes, there is an element that has come this year, the raytracing, which can make a difference when choosing hardware, since it is impossible for the ”old” GPUs to play games with raytracing.
+As we say, 2021 and 2022 have been continuous years in which we have seen major advances in what hardware is necessary to play video games.
+Yes, there is an element that has come this year, the raytracing, which can make a difference when choosing hardware since it is impossible for the ”old” GPUs to play games with raytracing.

-Now, given this, what do we expect for PC in 2019?
-We refer to GPU and CPU, rather than RAM, which is no longer “so necessary” to play.
-It is clear that in 2019 we will see new graphics cards and processors, but should we ”fear” the power of these components and that what we buy now is outdated?
+Now, given this, what do we expect for PC in 2022?
+We refer to GPU and CPU rather than RAM, which is no longer “so necessary” to play.
+It is clear that in 2022 we will see new graphics cards and processors, but should we ”fear” the power of these components and that what we buy now is outdated?

-In 2019 and 2020, with consoles such as Xbox One X and PS4 Pro and its most powerful GPUs, as well as the new generation of systems that knocks on doors, we will need a good graphics to move the games with ease.
-We still do not talk about an RTX 2080 Ti, something that we only need if we want to play at maximum 4K, with raytracing, and with a high fps rate, but we are going to have to have a good GPU for 2019.
+Now consoles such as Xbox One X and PS4 Pro have the most powerful GPUs and the new generation of systems that knock on doors.
+We will need good graphics to move the games with ease.
+We still do not talk about an RTX 2080 Ti, something that we only need if we want to play at a maximum of 4K, with raytracing, and with a high fps rate.

-That said, and as a summary, the PC that we will need to play in good conditions throughout 2019.
+That said, and in summary, we will need the PC to play in good condition throughout 2022.
 And for a few more years, is not too far from what we would need now, since we still have one year of generation of consoles, at least, and games have evolved into services, so if you just want to play Fortnite or Overwatch, you will not have to spend a lot of money.
 Of course, if you want to enjoy titles like Anthem, things will change.

 Let’s start with the easy, RAM.
 With 4 GB, unfortunately, we are not going anywhere, this year or next.
 We should start with 8 GB.
 This should be the minimum RAM of any PC to play and, in fact, even a high-end with 8 GB of RAM would have no problems with the most demanding games.
 Although now we will get into that topic.

 It has four cores and operates at a frequency of 4 GHz, which can scratch some extra thanks to its ability to overclock.
-Of the processors ”basic”, is the best that we can find below 200 euros, and will not remain ”small” in a long time.
+Of the processors, ”basic” is the best that we can find below 200 euros, and will not remain ”small” for a long time.

-Now, we reach a delicate point.
+Now, we have reached a delicate point.
 What’s wrong with the GPU?
-The gamers change GPU more often than CPU because it is the piece that is obsolete before.
-In 2019, however, a very good PC to run any type of games can continue to carry a graph such as a GTX 1060 6 GB or AMX RX 580.
-They are graphics that to play at 1.080py and 1.440p go great, with a good frame rate and good quality of graphical parameters.
+The gamers change GPU more often than CPU because it is the piece that was obsolete before.
+In 2022, however, a very good PC to run any type of game can continue to carry a graph, such as a GTX 1060 6 GB or AMX RX 580.
+They are graphics that to play at 1.080py and 1.440p go great, with a good frame rate and good quality graphical parameters.

-If you have thought of doing with a basic PC, these two graphics will allow you, at the resolutions discussed, play all the games of previous years in the best conditions, in addition to enjoying new titles, such as Devil May Cry 5, Anthem or Resident Evil 2.
-On the other hand, in addition to the games that are to come, if you make the jump to the PC you may want to play titles that are already available.
+If you have thought of doing it with a basic PC, these two graphics will allow you, at the resolutions discussed, to play all the games of previous years in the best conditions, in addition to enjoying new titles, such as Devil May Cry 5, Anthem or Resident Evil 2.
+On the other hand, in addition to the games to come, if you jump to the PC you may want to play titles that are already available.

 One of the games that will mark the first bars of this year will be Devil May Cry 5, and we must take as an example the requirements of the Capcom game to see what we can expect next year.
 And is that not only is it a spectacular game, but one that must go to 60 frames per second and has a quality of textures and other graphics parameters that removes hiccups.

-Capcom tells us that those recommended with a fourth-generation Intel Core i7, 8 GB of RAM and a GTX 960.
-As we know that we should not pay too much attention to companies in this sense, since then the requirements are somewhat higher than expected, we should “inflate” something in the GPU section.
-For example, The GTX 960 is a great graphics, but if you’re going to start getting into the world of the PC in 2019, it does not make any sense that you go with a GPU of those characteristics.
+Capcom tells us that those recommended with a fourth-generation Intel Core i7, 8 GB of RAM, and a GTX 960.
+As we know, we should not pay too much attention to companies in this sense, since then, the requirements are somewhat higher than expected, and we should “inflate” something in the GPU section.
+For example, The GTX 960 is great graphics, but if you’re going to start getting into the world of the PC in 2022, it does not make any sense that you go with a GPU of those characteristics.

-With the PC that we recommend in the previous lines (the i3 with the GTX 1060) would be more than enough in very demanding titles in 2019.
 But if you want to go from the 1080p with everything in high/ultra, you should look at a GTX 1070.
-A few months ago we would not have aimed so high, but the price of the GTX 1070 has dropped drastically this last period, placing well below the 400 euros in many cases and, really, it is a graph that will give you many joys in 2K resolution and, in addition, with all the parameters in high/ultra and a good rate of frames per second.
+A few months ago, we would not have aimed so high, but the price of the GTX 1070 has dropped this last period drastically, placing well below 400 euros in many cases, and, really, it is a graph that will give you many joys in 2K resolution and, in addition, with all the parameters in high/ultra and a good rate of frames per second.

-As you can see, the most complicated thing is to see what a PC needs in 2019 to play the most advanced games with everything activated, including raytracing.
-And the technology is not polished yet and it is necessary that the developers apply in a massive way to allow this rendering.
-Therefore, maybe the smartest thing if you want to set up a PC today to play all the games that are coming, is to opt for a GTX 1080.
+As you can see, the most complicated thing is to see what a PC needs in 2022 to play the most advanced games with everything activated, including raytracing.
+And the technology is not polished yet, and it is necessary that the developers apply it in a massive way to allow this rendering.
+Therefore, if you want to set up a PC today to play all the games that are coming, the smartest thing is to opt for a GTX 1080.
 Oh!
-Of course, it goes without saying that an SSD is fundamental for making your PC in 2019 even faster.
+Of course, it goes without saying that an SSD is fundamental for making your PC in 2022 even faster.